brianberns/brianberns.github.io/Markdown/05-EqualTemperament.md

 |          | <button onclick="playRatios([1, 256/243, 9/8, 32/27, 81/64, 4/3, 1024/729, 3/2, 128/81, 27/16, 16/9, 243/128, 2], d)">Play &#9654;</button> | <button onclick="playRatios([2**(0/12), 2**(1/12), 2**(2/12), 2**(3/12), 2**(4/12), 2**(5/12), 2**(6/12), 2**(7/12), 2**(8/12), 2**(9/12), 2**(10/12), 2**(11/12), 2**(12/12)], d)">Play &#9654;</button>

 From here on out, we'll be using equal temperament unless otherwise specified.

+## Enharmonic notes

+Now that we have a constant width for half steps, there is no difference between, say, A&flat; and G&sharp;.
+They are "enharmonically" equivalent - two names for the same note.

 ## Related articles